 Pavement Accident Compensation

 Every day, there are many people who suffer injuries from falls, slips and trips.
 In some cases, these can be caused by broken or uneven pavements or footpaths and potholes, and may warrant legal action.
-If you have been hurt on a pathway or other right of way, you may be entitled to make a slip or trip pavement injury claim and receive a compensation payment.
+If you have been hurt on a pathway or other right of way, you may be entitled to make a slip or trip pavement accident claim and receive a compensation payment.

 Common footpath accident causes